Midland Power Utility Corporation (MPUC)

 According to the Town's Legal Counsel Mark Rodger, "the review, evaluation and negotiation process to allow Town Council to determine the optimal proposal received usually takes between 3-5 months from the time the proposals are received.
 Once this process is concluded the municipality should then be in a position to publicly announce their final decision on this matter."

-Town of Midland commences competetive process for potential sale of Midland PUC
+Town of Midland commences competitive process for potential sale of Midland PUC

 DOWNLOAD FULL MEDIA RELEASE: MR-RFPProcessforMPUC-November29-2016